-Yes, you can suppress all vulnerabilities for package or an individual vulnerability for a package.
+Yes, you can suppress all vulnerabilities for a package or an individual vulnerability for a package.

 If you suppress a vulnerability, then the vulnerability for that package version is no longer assessed during a Vulnerability Assessment scan.
-It will display on suppressed vulnerabilities list, and will not be listed as an active vulnerability.
+It will display on the suppressed vulnerabilities list, and will no longer be listed as an active vulnerability.

 NOTE: Threat Stack finds and logs suppressed vulnerabilities.
 Suppressing a vulnerability hides it and keeps you from viewing it in your report.

 How do I suppress a vulnerability?